romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Before employing git filter-repo or BFG Repo-Cleaner to remove sensitive data from your repository, which preliminary action is recommended?
+Q: Before employing git filter-repo or BFG Repo-Cleaner to remove sensitive data from your repository, which preliminary action is recommended?
 <details><summary>Show the answer</summary><p>

 - **Merge or close all open pull requests**